-The College currently has three ABS printers, which operate in the same manner, but have different build volumes.
-The uPrint SE Plus build volume is 8"x8"x6", the 768SST's build volume is 8"x8"x12", while the 1200es is slightly larger at 10" x 10" x 12".
+The College currently has five ABS printers, which operate in the same manner, but have different build volumes.
+The uPrint SE Plus build volume is 8"x8"x6" - while the Stratasys 170s have a build volume of 10"x10"x10".
 Models with a wall/column thickness less than 0.04" or 1 mm are printed at the student's own risk and expense.
-Print times can range from 1 hour up to 50 hours.
+Print times can range from 1 hour up to 24 hours.
 After the print is complete, the structural support is removed by placing it in a chemical bath for around 12 hours.

-One of the most difficult tasks when it comes to 3D printing is creating a clean file.
-Here we will go over different techniques in creating proper geometry, checking meshes and repairing meshes.
-While the methods described below will aid in creating a printable model, sometimes a file is too difficult to overcome.
-If you are unable to successfully create a proper file, contact a LA to seek further advice.
+One of the more difficult tasks when it comes to 3D printing is creating a clean file.
+While the methods described below will aid in creating a printable model, sometimes a file is too complex to be printable.
+If you are unable to successfully create a file, contact a lab assistant for further help.
 They may be able to correct the file, but please note that this is not always the case.
 Sometimes the only way to make a file printable is to recreate it altogether.

 Note: These following methods primarily apply to the 3D modeling software Rhino.